usecasepod/usecasepod.github.io/_posts/2020-02-25-mobile-updates.markdown

 The result is something like this:
 ![Bottom Bar v2](/assets/BottomBar_v2.png)

-This does feel more anchored, and I sent it to Clinton, hoping once again that he would affirm that I had concqured this thing once and for all.
+This does feel more anchored, and I sent it to Clinton, hoping once again that he would affirm that I had conquered this thing once and for all.

 I was not.